-Why then, even though I know what I should be doing and that those activities are good for me in a long term I end up opting for an easier, lighter, less active option?
-The answer is simple, or as meerkats from that advert would say ’simples' - immediate rewards are sweeter and more desirable than long term goals.
-Even if long term goals promise a less busy and stressful weekend...
+Why then, even though I know what I should be doing and that those activities are good for me in the long term I end up opting for an easier, lighter, less active option?
+The answer is simple, or as meerkats from that advert would say ’simples' - immediate rewards are sweeter and more desirable than long-term goals.
+Even if long-term goals promise a less busy and stressful weekend...

 Writing things down will free your mind from trying to remember them all.
 So whether you like creating endless to-do lists or not, it might be an idea to get into a habit of jotting a few things down, then your brainpower can be utilised somewhere else, like separating fighting siblings or hiding that piece of cake from your family to eat it later.

-If you are watching an evening TV use up an advert time with a benefit: every time there is break during the program - do something from your to-do list.
+If you are watching an evening TV use up an advert time with a benefit: every time there is a break during the program - do something from your to-do list.
 Even if it is as little as washing one plate - it’s better than nothing.
-By the end of an average programme with 4 advert breaks you should be able to complete 20 minutes worth of household tasks.
+By the end of an average programme with 4 advert breaks, you should be able to complete 20 minutes' worth of household tasks.
 Magic, right?

 Competition time!
 Decide how long certain task would take, set the timer and then try to bet either yourself or a family member by completing it faster!
 Use various strategies to do the task quicker than decided or try beating your previous time.
 Make it more fun by combining this trick with points one or three or both: promise yourself a reward at the end if you beat your own time and do those tasks during advert breaks to save even more precious time.

 Whatever you do, make sure you remember to enjoy yourself.
 Household chores or a work project - they don’t need to be a drag.
 Turn it into a fun activity that you might start looking forward to instead of dreading.